gilesknap/gphotos-sync/README.rst

 I persist with this project because it looks likely that the picasa API will go away completely at some point and hopefully be replaced an alternative that integrates well with Drive.
-Otherwise I might as well capitulate and just use the old mostly deprecated picasa API.
+Otherwise I might as well capitulate and just use the old, mostly deprecated picasa API.

 TODO: to avoid all 'Drive confusion' I have provided the --skip-drive option.